xwmx/notes-app-cli/README.md

   --properties <prop1>,<prop2>  A comma-separated list of property names to
                                 include in the output.
 Set to 'all' to include all properties.

+Identifiers:
+  <account> and <folder> can each be identified with:
+    id      The Notes.app core data id (starts with 'x-coredata://'). name    The name property.
+    number  The current sequence number.

 Available Properties:
   all